The other reason Red Bull is making F1 rivals nervous

 That is the transfer of staff between ‘related' organisations.

-Knowledge is power in Formula 1 and the likes of Adrian Newey, Dan Fallows, and others are targets for rivals because of their expertise.
+Knowledge is power in Formula 1.
+The likes of Adrian Newey and Dan Fallows are targets for rivals because of their expertise.

 In Newey's case, should he ever decide to leave Red Bull Racing, it would be prudent of the Milton Keynes operation to place him on gardening leave.